Field research, journey-mapping, & opportunity prioritization

-Retailers were reluctant to honour small prizes, inconveniencing winners.
+Small retailers were reluctant to honour prizes, inconveniencing winners.

 The online prize-claim process wasn’t well-known which was frustrating for people who travelled a long way to pickup their prize.